-YOU MUST NOT RENAME THE MACRO FILE WHEN PROMPTED.
+YOU MUST NOT RENAME THE MACRO FILE WHEN PROMPTED or you'll break the link between that slot and the controller.

-If you do you'll break the link between that slot and the controller, and wil need to rename the macro file manually and restart Studio One.
+If that happens you'll have to rename the macro file manually and restart Studio One.

 TO AVOID THIS: